CoreWCF/samples/Scenarios/Logging-and-Dependency-Injection/ReadMe.md

 ### Scoped Dependency Injection

 The `Service2` class demonstrates how to inject a scoped dependency into a service method.
-The methods that need the dependency include additional parameters for those dependencies, which are marked with the `\[Injected\]` attribute.
-Provided that the class is defined as partial, CoreWCF will use code generation to create methods that will fulfill the service contract and supply the dependencies to the user method.
+The methods that need the dependency include additional parameters for those dependencies, which are marked with the `[Injected]` attribute.
+CoreWCF will use code generation to create methods that will fulfill the service contract and supply the dependencies to the user method.

+For this to work, the following conditions apply:
+- The service class needs to be declared `partial` so that it can be extended by code generation
+- The service class needs to be registered with DI

 For example, the app code:
 ``` C#